 To avoid any problems when grilling your salmon, follow these tips.
 You’ll be a pro in no time!

-- Use skin-on salmon fillets: For this recipe, it is best to use skin-on fillets.
-When placing the salmon directly onto the grill grates, the skin holds the it together.
-The skin also protects the salmon’s flesh from overcooking, making the salmon juicier.
+- Use skin-on salmon fillets: For this grilled salmon recipe, it is best to use skin-on fillets.
+When placing the salmon directly onto the grill grates, the skin holds it all together.
+The skin also protects the salmon’s flesh from overcooking, ultimately making the salmon juicier.

 - Cut the fillets: Cut the salmon into serving sized portions prior to grilling.
 It is easier to manage and grill serving-sized portions of salmon instead of one large salmon fillet.
-Make sure to use a sharp knife, here is our favorite set!
+Make sure to use a sharp knife (this is my favorite set!)

-- Preheat the grill: You must preheat the grill!
+- Preheat the grill: You must preheat until you have a hot grill!
 It’s best to grill salmon at 375°F- 400°F. This temperature creates the perfect crispy outer layer while retaining a moist interior.

 - Place salmon skin-side down first: Place the salmon skin-side down onto the grill first.
-When the skin crisps up, flip it over onto the other side.
+When the skin crisps up, flip it over onto the flesh side.

 - Wait to flip: Avoid flipping the salmon too soon on the grill.
 If flipped too quickly, the salmon sticks to the grill and falls apart.

-- Check the internal temperature: It is very important to check the internal temperature as salmon is easily overcooked.
-Use a thermometer to check the temperature.
-Salmon is cooked when it reaches 145°F.
+- Check the internal temperature for grilled salmon: It is very important to check the internal temperature as salmon is easily overcooked.
+Use a thermometer to check the grilled salmon temperature, which is 145°F when it’s done.

-Grilled salmon combines the best of both worlds with how easy it is to make but also how fancy it looks.
+A grilled salmon dinner combines the best of both worlds with how easy it is to make but also how fancy it looks.
 It’s also a great protein to meal prep with!
-Here are a few ideas on how to serve it this week.
+Here are a few grilled salmon menu ideas to get creative juices flowing.

 - With a salad: Serve the salmon alongside or on top of corn tomato avocado salad or classic garden cucumber tomato salad.
-It would also be divine over Israeli couscous salad.
+It is also divine over Israeli couscous salad and a classic crisp Caesar salad.

 - In a fish taco: Flake the salmon and put it into corn tortillas to make a fish taco.
 Add shredded cabbage or coleslaw and tomatillo dressing.